Benito Cereno: Later critical history

 The Melville Revival of the early 1920s produced the first collected edition of his works, and the publication of the Constable edition of The Piazza Tales in 1922 marked a turning-point in the evaluation of the short fiction, with Michael Sadleir's remark in Excursions in Victorian Bibliography that Melville's genius is "more perfectly and skillfully revealed" in the short fiction than it is in Moby-Dick. "'Benito Cereno' and 'The Encantadas' hold in the small compass of their beauty the essence of their author's supreme artistry".
 Harold H. Scudder's 1928 study of Melville's major literary source for the story was the first scholarly article on the short fiction.

 In the 1950s, American author Hisaye Yamamoto sympathized with Melville’s interpretation of character Babo, as noted in her exchange of letters with Stanford English Professor Yvor Winters.
 Winters declared the character as an “embodiment of evil”, protesting Yamamoto’s “root” for Babo.

-Academic study of the novella took off, with gradually increasing numbers of annual publications on the story through the decades.
-Some of the most influential critics had little regard for the novella; however, F.O.
-Matthiesen finds that after Moby-Dick Melville only succeeded twice in achieving the fusion of "the inner and the outer world", in 'Benito Cereno' and Billy Budd.
-He calls 'Benito Cereno' one of Melville's "most sensitively poised pieces of writing".
-The tension in the story depends on how, Matthiessen observes, "the captain's mind sidles round and round the facts, almost seeing them at one moment only to be ingenuously diverted at the next".
-Matthiessen assumes a clear distinction of moral values, "the embodiment of good in the pale Spanish captain and of evil in the mutinied African crew", and this interpretation leads him to object: "Although the Negroes were savagely vindictive and drove a terror of blackness into Cereno's heart, the fact remains that they were slaves and that evil had thus originally been done to them."
-Melville's perceived failure to reckon with this makes his story, "for all its prolonged suspense, comparatively superficial".
+Academic study of the novella expanded, with gradually increasing numbers of annual publications on the story through the decades.
+Some of the most influential critics had little regard for the novella; however, F. O. Matthiessen wrote that, after Moby-Dick, Melville only succeeded twice in achieving the fusion of "the inner and the outer world": in Benito Cereno and Billy Budd.
+Calling Benito Cereno one of Melville's "most sensitively poised pieces of writing", he observed that the tension in the story depended on how "the captain's mind sidles round and round the facts, almost seeing them at one moment only to be ingenuously diverted at the next".
+Matthiessen assumed a clear distinction of moral values, with "the embodiment of good in the pale Spanish captain and of evil in the mutinied African crew", leading him to object: "Although the Negroes were savagely vindictive and drove a terror of blackness into Cereno's heart, the fact remains that they were slaves and that evil had thus originally been done to them."
+According to him, Melville's perceived failure to reckon with this makes his story, "for all its prolonged suspense, comparatively superficial".